Choosing colour combinations can be confusing. But with our guide here your job is 10x simpler. Read now.

 The author of Chocolat, Joanne Harris, has written several books, rich with sensual pleasures, strong plot lines and irresistible characters.
 Her Five Quarters of the Orange does the same, with its threads of mystery, complex characters, and yum inducing recipes redolent with the scent of oranges.
 The sharp tang of orange contrasts with its sweet tones, making it one of the best colours for the living room.

 This room bursts with shades of orange against grey walls.
-Various hues of orange dot the space, bringing out the natural warmth of wooden furniture.
+Various hues of orange dot the space, bringing out the natural warmth of Living room furniture.
 The orange theme is echoed in the choice of light fixtures, the planters spilling over with greens, and even the teacups that grace the table.
 It’s the clever choice of subtle orange pattern that decorates the back of the cabinet that makes the room.

 Anne of Green Gables